tguild/vehicle_signal_specification/docs-gen/content/tools/_index.md

-A released specification can be used, together with tools in this repository, to automatically generate a number of different target specification formats, such as JSON, FrancaIDL, etc.
+A released specification can be used, together with tools in this repository, to automatically generate a number of different target specification formats, such as JSON, Franca IDL, etc.

 Fig 1 shows the schematics of the top-level process.